 Surface water samples are collected quarterly (as field conditions allow).
+Leon County also conducted a biological survey in 2021 to evaluate the health of aquatic invertebrate communities in the system.
 This information is used to determine the health of the NEDD and meets the requirements of the Florida Department of Environmental Protection (FDEP).